 HINT: To get a straight cut in the first part of the log, feed the blade into the log at a slow speed.
 This stops the blade from flexing and dipping up or down.
 Turn the carriage feed rate switch to a slow speed until the whole width of the blade has entered the cut.
-Then use the carriage feed rate switch to increase the feed rate as desired..
+Then use the carriage feed rate switch to increase the feed rate as desired.
 Maximumfeed rate varies with width and hardness of the wood.
 Over-feeding results in motor and blade wear, and also produces a wavy cut.

-Stop the carriage at the end of the cut by turning the carriage feed rate switch counter-
+Stop the carriage at the end of the cut by turning the carriage feed rate switch counterclockwise until the carriage stops moving.